Centre for Applied Criminology

 Boasting a high calibre of members within the Centre who are renowned for their international reputations as world leaders in their specialist areas, our team is in high demand as speakers, peer reviewers and editorial advisors for numerous journals.

-- penology – especially prison health and the impact of the arts on recidivism
+- Penology – especially prison health and the impact of the arts on recidivism

-- the phenomenon of serial murder
+- The phenomenon of serial murder

-- international terrorism and its impact on domestic policy
+- International terrorism and its impact on domestic policy

-- sexual offending
+- Sexual offending

-- the occupational health of criminal justice professionals.
+- The occupational health of criminal justice professionals.